jasonalcano/ilt-lab-website-draft/index.md

 {% capture text %}

 Our projects bridge cutting-edge analytical science with urgent biomedical challenges.
-Current research includes investigating functional antibodies in SARS-CoV-2 infection and vaccination, identifying novel biomarkers and molecular insights for ARDS-induced lung injury and IgA nepropahthy, sepsis-induced acute kidney injury, oral verrucous hyperplasia, etc.
+Recent research interests in our lab includes investigating functional antibodies in SARS-CoV-2 infection and vaccination, identifying novel biomarkers and molecular insights for ARDS-induced lung injury and IgA nepropahthy, etc.

 {%
   include button.html